This Is Why Jenny Slate & Chris Evans Broke Up

 "For him to go to a restaurant is totally different than for me to go," she said.
 "I sit in my window and I say ‘Hi’ to people on the street.
 I have more freedom because I’m not Captain America.
 I’m mostly a cartoon."

 This meant they could never really go out, and when they did, Slate stressed about how this wasn't normal.
-Eventually she realized things never could be, and their relationship ended.
+Eventually she realised things never could be, and their relationship ended.

 "This is what I needed to do to feel normal," she said, sitting in her solo apartment.
 "To be alone."